DjangoGirls/tutorial/en/python_introduction/README.md

 "Runnin' down the hill"
 ```

 Nice, huh?
-To see your name in uppercase letters, simply type:
+To see your name in uppercase letters, type:

 {% filename %}command-line{% endfilename %}
 ```python